fktn-k/fkYAML/docs/docs/api/basic_node/get_value_inplace.md

 ???
 Note "Differences from `get_value()`"

-    One crutial difference from the [`get_value`](./get_value.md) function is, this function does not require the template parameter type `T` to be [default-constructible](https://en.cppreference.com/w/cpp/named_req/DefaultConstructible) since no instantiation of `T` is necessary inside the function to return the conversion result anymore.
+    One crucial difference from the [`get_value`](./get_value.md) function is, this function does not require the template parameter type `T` to be [default-constructible](https://en.cppreference.com/w/cpp/named_req/DefaultConstructible) since no instantiation of `T` is necessary inside the function to return the conversion result anymore.
     So, you might prefer this function, for example, if you already created a `T` object as a member variable and want to assign a node value to it.

     Another is C-style array support.